AbdulKarim-developer/User-Management-System/README.md

 ## Logging

 Application activities are logged using the winston library, facilitating monitoring and auditing.
 Logs are stored in `security.log` for review.

-## Contributing

-Contributions are welcome.
-Please fork the repository and create a pull request with your proposed changes.
-Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.